akutschi-archive/dokugo/README.md

 Problems?
 Feature requests?
 Improvements?

-Probably, since this theme is currently optimized for my own personal use.
-Nevertheless, feel free to open tickets for issues or merge requests.
+Although this theme is currently optimized for my personal use, feel free to open tickets for issues or merge requests.
 I am happy to discuss and consider every request.
 Thank you.